Our vision: A world without kidney cancer

 How we accomplish this: by translating our publication, We Have Kidney Cancer into several additional languages and making it available online

 Metric: total languages supported to date is 13.
-We endeavor to add a new translation each year.
-A revision of the Spanish language translation was recently completed.
+We endeavor to periodically add new translations, as needed.
+A revised translation was recently completed.

 Goal: Increasing our outreach to medical professionals globally